anatolyk82/SmartInformer/README.md

 }
 ```

 The `icon` is a json array contains 8 bytes which will be written into the first matrix.
 The `timeout` - number of seconds which define how long the message will be displayed.
+If the timeout is 0, a notification will be visible until the hard button is pressed.

 ## Screens